 Code Description

-BCO2 Biogenic CO 2 Mass (tons) (Only for RGGI affected units)
+BCO2 Biogenic CO2 Mass (tons) (Only for RGGI affected units)

 CO2M Carbon Dioxide Mass (tons)

 HIT Heat Input Total (mmBtu)

 NOXM Nitrogen Oxide Mass (tons)

-NOXR Nitrogen Oxide Rate (lb/mmBtu)
+Nitrogen Oxide Rate (lb/mmBtu)

-OPTIME Operating Time (hr)

-OPHOURS Number of Operating Hours
+Number of Operating Hours

-SO2M Sulfur Dioxide Mass (tons)
+Sulfur Dioxide Mass (tons)

-Parameter Codes and Descriptions for SUMMARY VALUE DATA
+Operating Time (hr)

+Table 1: Parameter Codes and Descriptions for Summary Value Data should be rounded to the number of decimal places according to Table 2.
+If there was no operation at this location during the reporting period, report zero.

-Current Reporting Period Total
+$\textbf{Current Reporting Period Total} \ (\textit{CurrentReportingPeriodTotal})$

-Element Name: CurrentReportingPeriodTotal

 Report the cumulative parameter value (i.e., emissions or time) as measured from the beginning of the current reporting period to the end of the current reporting period.
 This will generally be the quarterly total (or average), except for the second calendar quarter file for ozone season only reporters.
 For those files, this value is the total (or average) for just May and June.
-The value should be rounded to the number of decimal places according to Table 2.
-If there was no operation at this location during the reporting period, report zero.
+The value

-Ozone Season to Date Total
+Ozone Season to Date Total (OzoneSeasonToDateTotal)